First published: 15 Dec 2025

 Cyber security considerations

-Organisations should understand how quantum technologies might affect business functions and factor this into their cyber security plans.
+Organisations should consider how quantum technologies might affect business functions and factor this into their cyber security plans.
 Following best practices can manage most cyber security risks from these technologies.

 Preparing now for quantum technologies is crucial.
 Adopting post-quantum cryptography (PQC) is a key example, as capable quantum computers will break some current cryptography.
-Organisations that delay preparing for PQC risk cryptographic vulnerabilities and costly remediation.
+Organisations that delay planning for PQC remain exposed to the risks of legacy technologies..

-To prepare for a future shaped by quantum technology, organisations should consider proactive steps.
+To prepare for a future shaped by quantum technologies, organisations should consider proactive steps.
 This includes:

 Types of quantum technologies

-Technologies that use quantum mechanics have the potential to enhance a range of devices and systems.
-They can improve areas such as computational performance, communications and sensing.
+Quantum technologies have the potential to enhance a range of devices and systems.
+They could support areas such as computational problems, optical communications and sensing.
 While most quantum technologies are still in early development, some are already in use.

 Quantum-class technologies and sciences represent a broad and evolving group of capabilities.
-These technologies will increasingly become part of an organisation’s supply chain and digital infrastructure.
+Some of these technologies will increasingly become part of an organisation’s supply chain and digital infrastructure.
 Examples of quantum-class technologies include:

-- quantum computing, such as noisy, intermediate-scale quantum computers and cryptographically relevant quantum computers
+• quantum computing, such as noisy, intermediate-scale quantum computers and future cryptographically relevant quantum computers

 To learn more about how your organisation can factor specific quantum technologies into its cyber security plans, read our upcoming quantum primers.